aaliabbasi/aaliabbasi/README.md

 - 👋 Hi, I’m @aaliabbasi
-- 👀 I’m interested in Machine Learning, Deep Learning and Artificial Intelligence
+- 👀 I’m interested in Machine Learning, Deep Learning and Artificial Intelligence.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning.
-- 💞️ I’m looking to collaborate in Projects on Machine Learning
+- 💞️ I’m looking to collaborate in Projects on Machine Learning.
 - 📫 How to reach me aaliabbasi87848@gmail.com

 <!---